Etiene/decodex/post_1.md

 This step, itself, can be represented in its own DAG.

 <image> TODO make the graph for the info below
-                        - decide approach related to my problem

 <Study machine learning - Pick a tool and install it-  implement approach following tool's docs, tutorials and examples
                         - Prepare a dataset with samples of characters>

 ## Study machine learning
 I started an online course, twice, did not finish.
 Read buzz blog posts coming on hackernews now and then.
 Started following what was going on with open-source projects in this area within the community I was closer with, which is Lua (this is when I discovered Torch, a scientific computing framework I'll get into more details later on).
 Started talking about ML with friends and even with strangers when drunk in pubs!
 Finally I came across this material which was great for me: https://medium.com/@ageitgey/machine-learning-is-fun-80ea3ec3c471

 Machine Learning is a field closely tied to Statistics and Artificial Intelligence.
+The main goal of it is to have algorithms capable of inferring information

 https://pt.wikipedia.org/wiki/Codex_Seraphinianus